Tinkerforge/doc/source/Hardware/Bricklets/IO4.rst

 Test your IO4 Bricklet
 ----------------------

-For a simple test connect your IO4 Bricklet to an arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable.
+To test your IO4 Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (see :ref:`here <tools_installation_brickdv>` for an installation tutorial).
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
+The latter is only for testing purposes.

+Connect your IO4 Bricklet to an arbitrary
+:ref:`Brick <product_overview_bricks>` over the supplied cable.
 Connect an LED with series resistor to the board by attaching the anode to pin 0 and the cathode to one GND pin.